mautic/developer-documentation-new/docs/plugins/permissions.rst

 How permissions work
 ********************

 Mautic calculates permissions based on bits assigned to a Plugin level and permission.
 Bits are integers that increase by doubling the value - 1, 2, 4, 8, 16, 32, 64, 128, 512, 1024, and so forth.
-Avoid assigning numbers in between - such as 3 or 5 - because the permission won't calculate correctly.
+Avoid assigning numbers in between, such as 3 or 5, because the permission won't calculate correctly.

 For example, if ``HelloWorldBundle`` manages access to a ``worlds`` entity, the permission set for ``plugin:helloWorld:worlds`` resembles this setup: